For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Will language be an issue for you?

 Language barriers are another factor to consider.
-Obviously, this isn't a problem in English-speaking countries like the US or Australia, as long as you remember country-specific language differences – it wouldn't be ideal to go to a party where the dress code specifies pants, only to find you're the only one in your undies.
+Obviously, this isn't a problem in English-speaking countries like the US or Australia, as long as you remember country-specific language differences.
+It wouldn't be ideal to go to a party where the dress code specifies pants, only to find you're the only one in your undies.

 While some European universities do teach full degree courses in English, a command of the host country's language will still be important to deal with day-to-day life.